Foundations of Descriptive and Inferential Statistics: Standard univariate probability distributions for discrete and continuous random variables

-\lb{ch8} In this chapter, we review (i)~the probability distribution laws which one typically encounters as {\bf theoretical distributions} in the context of the {\bf statistical testing of hypotheses} (cf. Chs. \ref{ch12} and \ref{ch13}), but we also include (ii)~cases of well-established pedagogical merit, and (iii)~a few examples of rather specialised distribution laws, which, nevertheless, prove to be of interest in the description and modelling of various theoretical market situations in {\bf Economics}.
-We split our considerations into two main parts according to whether a random variable $X$ underlying a particular distribution law varies discretely or continuously.
-For each of the cases selected, we list the {\bf spectrum of values} of $X$, its {\bf probability function} (for discrete $X$) or {\bf probability density function} ({\tt pdf}) (for continuous $X$), its {\bf cumulative distribution function} ({\tt cdf}), its {\bf expectation value} and its {\bf variance}, and, in some continuous cases, also its $\boldsymbol{\alpha}${\bf --quantiles}.
-Additional information, e.g. commands by which a specific function may be activated for computational purposes or plotted on a GDC, by EXCEL, or by \R, is included where available.
+\lb{ch8} In this chapter, we review (i)~the univariate probability distributions for one-dimensional random variables which one typically encounters as \textbf{theoretical probability distributions} in the context of frequentist \textbf{null hypothesis significance testing} (cf. Chs. \ref{ch12} and \ref{ch13}), but we also include (ii)~cases of well-established pedagogical merit, and (iii)~a few examples of rather specialised univariate probability distributions, which, nevertheless, prove to be of interest in the description and modelling of various theoretical market situations in \textbf{Economics}.
+We split our considerations into two main parts according to whether a one-dimensional random variable~$X$ underlying a particular distribution law varies discretely or continuously.
+For each of the cases to be presented, we list the \textbf{spectrum of values} of $X$, its \textbf{probability function} (for discrete $X$) or \textbf{probability density function} (\texttt{pdf}) (for continuous $X$), its \textbf{cumulative distribution function} (\texttt{cdf}), its \textbf{expectation value} and its \textbf{variance}, and, in some continuous cases, also its \textbf{skewness}, \textbf{excess kurtosis} and $\boldsymbol{\alpha}$\textbf{--quantiles}.
+Additional information, e.g., commands in \R, on a GDC, in EXCEL, or in OpenOffice, by which a specific distribution function may be activated for computational purposes or be plotted, is included where available.